The Honest Answer: It Depends

 4. Whether the Layout Is Changing

 This is one of the biggest cost drivers homeowners underestimate.
-Moving plumbing — even a few feet — involves opening walls and floors, rerouting pipes, and often bringing older plumbing up to current code.
+Moving plumbing, even a few feet, involves opening walls and floors, rerouting pipes, and often bringing older plumbing up to current code.
 Moving gas lines requires a licensed plumber and inspection.
-If you're keeping your sink, dishwasher, and range in the same positions, you eliminate a major cost category.
-If you want to move them, budget for it specifically.
+Keeping your sink, dishwasher, and range in the same positions eliminates a major cost category.
+Moving them requires a specific budget for it.

 5. Appliances

-Appliances are often purchased separately by homeowners, but their specifications affect the remodel cost — particularly if you're upgrading to a larger range, adding a built-in refrigerator, or installing a range hood that requires new ductwork.
-Factor this into your total budget even if appliances are a separate line.
+Appliances are often purchased separately by homeowners, but their specifications affect the remodel cost, particularly if you're upgrading to a larger range, adding a built-in refrigerator, or installing a range hood that requires new ductwork.
+Factor this into your total budget even if appliances are a separate line item.

 6. Existing Conditions

-Older St. Louis homes often have surprises inside the walls and under the floors: deteriorated subfloor from years of kitchen moisture, outdated electrical panels that need upgrading, plumbing that doesn't meet current code, or lead paint that requires proper containment.
-These conditions aren't always visible until demo begins — which is why experienced contractors build contingency into their estimates and why you should budget 10–15% contingency into yours.
+Older St. Louis homes often have surprises inside the walls and under the floors: deteriorated subfloor from years of kitchen moisture, outdated electrical panels that need upgrading, or plumbing that doesn't meet current code.
+These conditions aren't visible until demo begins, which is why experienced contractors build contingency into their estimates and why you should budget 10 to 15% contingency into yours.

 Three Common Scope Levels